henn/qubes-app-split-ssh/README.md

 sudo mv ~user/QubesIncoming/work/qubes.SshAgent /etc/qubes-rpc/
 ```
 - Create the ssh-vault VM (default name is "ssh-vault" in the scripts below)
+    * It's recommended to disable network access for this VM

-- Ssh-vault: Create/copy any ssh private keys into that VM.
+- Ssh-vault: Create an ssh private key or copy one in

 - Client VM: append the contents of rc.local_client to /rw/config/rc.local